latifa212/Angular-Project/README.md

 - Copy the link in your browser.

 # Authors :
-EL AMRANI Latifa
+EL AMRANI Latifa,
-ESTEBAN Jade
+ESTEBAN Jade,
-SAID SOILIHI Salma
+SAID SOILIHI Salma.